J. W. McKinley

 James Wilfred McKinley Jr. (July 8, 1891 – August 3, 1957) served in the California State Senate and represented the 38th District.

 Personal

 McKinley Jr. was the son of James Wilfred McKinley who was the Los Angeles City Attorney, and Judge for the Superior Court for the Los Angeles County.
+In 1918, McKinley served as President of the Los Angeles County Bar Association.

 Military

 During World War I he served in the United States Army.